Southern California mudslides damage homes, carry away cars

 The tropical storm aided crews battling the Fairview Fire about 75 miles (121 kilometers) southeast of Los Angeles.
 The 44-square-mile (114-square-kilometer) blaze was 62% contained by Tuesday.
 Two people died fleeing the fire, which destroyed at least 35 homes and other structures in Riverside County.

-The Mosquito Fire has grown to 78 square miles (200 square kilometers), with 18% containment, according to the California Department of Forestry and Fire Protection.
-But those numbers were expected to change late Tuesday as the fire flared up.
+The Mosquito Fire has grown to nearly 79 square miles (nearly 204 square kilometers), with 25% containment, according to the California Department of Forestry and Fire Protection, or Cal Fire.

+More than 11,000 people have been evacuated and nearly 6,000 structures are threatened — an increase in both figures as the blaze raged Tuesday near Foresthill and Todd Valley after a spot fire jumped the Middle Fork of the American River, officials said.

+Increased winds earlier Tuesday pushed out a smoke -inversion layer that had been stifling the blaze and gave fresh oxygen to the flames, Valenzuela said.
+The area is full of extremely dry fuels that were rapidly igniting, challenging both firefighters on the ground and aircraft.

 Scientists say climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.
 In the last five years, California has experienced the largest and most destructive fires in its history.